-- Individuals who visit the clubrooms and show an interest in trying out rowing as a sport will be introduced to one of the coaches, who will explain some of the basic differences between rowing (one oar) and sculling (two sculls) then have a go on some of the offwater equipment.
+- Individuals who visit the clubrooms and show an interest in trying out rowing as a sport will be introduced to one of the coaches, who will explain some of the basic differences between rowing (one oar) and sculling (two sculls) then have a go on some of the off-water equipment.
 This is to learn some of the basic techniques for when you are rowing, or sculling on the water. - Before anybody ventures onto the water under the coach's guidance it is essential that the basic water safety information is explained to you and the membership application form is signed.
 If under 18 this is to be signed by a parent, or guardian.
 The reason for this is to confirm you can swim 50m and meet the club's liability insurance obligations.
-It does not commit you to a full year's membership, however you will be invoiced \$70 for 7 introductory sessions. - On conclusion of the 7 introductory sessions, you need to confirm to the coach whether, or not, you wish to continue.
+It does not commit you to a full year's membership, however you will be invoiced \$70 for seven introductory sessions. - On conclusion of the seven introductory sessions, you need to confirm to the coach whether, or not, you wish to continue.
 If you do the coach will team you up with other new rowers to make up a training squad, who may have a different coach, or coaches.
-At this point you will be invoiced for the "Active Member Base Fee" of \$442 less the \$70 previously paid.
+At this point you will be invoiced for the "Active Member Base Fee" of \$442 less the \$70 previously paid, if it is within the same rowing season.